vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 To break the cycle, your clinician should facilitate your autonomy and self-management.
 You might only be in the clinic one hour per week, what you do outside is where the real work lies.
 Your clinician should explain your condition in a way that makes sense to you, present different options for management going forward, and equip you with the tools and confidence you need to be more independent.

-Simply put, **your clinician's foremost goal should be to never see you again.** Is there a financial incentive to bring you back recurrently?
+**Your clinician's foremost goal should be to never see you again.** Is there a financial incentive to bring you back recurrently?
 Is there any reason why they might not be actively encouraging your autonomy?
 The time it takes to gain control, confidence, and independence looks different for everyone, but it is the core of what your clinician should be helping you achieve.

 ## Do they place a strong emphasis on active therapies?